jbatson5/SCALE-test/docs/MAVRIC.rst

 -  Plot – create 2D slices of the SGGP geometry

-Other Blocks (any order, following the blocks listed above):
+Other Blocks (in any order, following the blocks listed above):

 -  Definitions – defines locations, response functions, and grid geometries used by other blocks